openmpf/openmpf-components/java/TikaTextDetection/README.md

 Users can also enable metadata reporting.
 If enabled by setting the job property STORE_METADATA = "true", document metadata will be labeled and stored as the first track.
-Metadata track will not contain the PAGE_NUM, TEXT, TAGS, or TRIGGER_WORDS detection properties.
+Metadata track will not contain the PAGE_NUM detection property.

-All text extracted will also be tagged based on content.
-The content tags can be set by user by providing a new context-tag file path for the TAGGING_FILE job property.